Tayvall/NixoRice/README.md

 ## Install

-please ensure the **nixos** folder and all its .nix files are placed into **/etc/nixos** as I have no clue if it build outside that...
+>‼️ CAUTION‼️
+> ensure you change the configs
+(update me -dev)

+1. temporarily install git with ``nix-shell -p git`` and clone this repository using `sudo git clone https://github.com/Tayvall/NixoRice/` then cd into the cloned repository `cd NixoRice`

+2. ensure you remove my `harware-configuration.nix` and replace it with yours. remove it with `sudo rm -r hardware-configuration.nix` while inside the cloned repository.
+Then generate your `harware-configuration.nix` with `nixos-generate-config .#`

-The .config folder should also be placed in the respective **$HOME/user/.config** file path
+3. The .config folder should also be placed in the respective **$HOME/user/.config** file path

 -- once files are placed in the correct file paths run `sudo nixos-rebuild switch`